Managed IT

 The MSP model has enjoyed enormous success in recent years because it has allowed businesses to partner with providers who have an active interest in taking a proactive approach to their IT and its future.

-Below, see a video on how Impact’s managed IT services helped a local business achieve its goals:
+Below, see a video on how Impact’s managed IT services helped a local business achieve their goals.

 Fixed Costs and a Clear SLA

-This applies to other areas, too, so there are no surprises and the client company can regain total control over their IT expenditures, making budgeting consistent and predictable.
+This applies to other areas, too, so there are no surprises and the client ultimately regains total control over their IT expenses, making budgeting consistent and predictable.

 Proactive Network Maintenance and Monitoring

-When it comes to managed IT services vs. the reactive break/fix model, the MSP will resolve issues before they become a large-scale operational problem.
+When it comes to managed IT services vs. the reactive break/fix model, the MSP will almost always resolve issues before they become a large-scale operational problem.
+Additionally, MSPs will ensure the stability of your IT systems after responding to an incident as labor is factored into the predictable monthly cost.

-This means that, unlike break/fix services, it’s fundamentally in an MSP’s interest to do everything they can to make sure your IT network runs smoothly and to prevent the need to send an engineer to your place of work unless as a last resort.
+This means that, unlike break/fix services, it’s fundamentally in an MSPs interest to do everything they can to make sure your IT network runs smoothly.

 A Partner Who Is Aligned with Your Business Objectives